 3. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
-Bring this mixture to a boil, then remove from heat.
+Bring this mixture to a boil, add in your hop sack, then remove from heat.

 4. Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.